wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-use-azure-functions-with-python-dr.md

 You can check that your functions are deployed okay by going to [https://moodfeedback.azurewebsites.net/api/answer_inbound](https://moodfeedbackapp.azurewebsites.net/api/answer_inbound) (you'll need to replace "moodfeedback" with your own function app name that you chose above.) in the browser and confirming that the NCCO JSON output is being produced.

-## Update Your Nexmo App
+## Update Your Vonage App

-Nexmo still thinks it should call your development server when someone calls your Nexmo number!
-To fix this, update your Nexmo app to point to the new URL.
+Vonage still thinks it should call your development server when someone calls your virtual number!
+To fix this, update your Vonage app to point to the new URL.
 Run the following command, replacing the application ID with your own, and replacing "moodfeedbackapp" with your own function app name.

 ```shell
 nexmo app:update 4f33ff5e-dbbc-11e9-8656-6bdabe7b8258 "Mood Feedback" "https://moodfeedbackapp.azurewebsites.net/api/answer_inbound" "https://api.example.org/events" --answer_method POST